 ECTS credits are awarded only once for any given course.
-Participants can repeat a course only if they have previously failed to meet the requirements of a given course or if they have previously failed a course.
+Participants can only repeat a course if they have previously failed to meet the requirements of a given course or if they have previously failed a course.

 Awarding of ECTS points

-Each language course that has a double period (a total of 90 minutes) in class each week for a full semester represents a workload of approximately 60 hours: 21 hours, or 28 45-minute lessons, take place in the classroom, and around 39 additional hours are self-study.
+Each language course that has a double period (a total of 90 minutes) in class each week for a full semester represents a workload of approximately 60 hours: 21 hours – i.e. 28 45-minute lessons – take place in the classroom, and around 39 additional hours are self-study.
 Since 1 ECTS point is awarded for a workload of 30 hours, students who successfully complete a one-semester language course typically get 2 ECTS points.

 In most of our courses, language acquisition is closely linked to interactive classroom learning processes.
 Consequently, participants' achievements depend on attendance of lessons and active participation in the classroom.

-Requirements for the allocation of ECTS points and the issuing of certificates of achievement:
+Requirements for the allocation of ECTS points and the issuing of Certificates of Achievement:

 - Successful completion of assessed and documented course assessments